kirill-a-belov/Microsoft-Interview-Questions/README.md

 2	Given an array of characters.
 How would you reverse it without using indexing in the array.

+3	Given a string.
+Shuffle a chars in all possible combinations.
+Chars may be repeated!

 13	Calculates sub-array with largest sum in array with positive and negative integers

 14	Finds duplicates in array with numbers 1..N